-DudaFlex is a new mode for designing sections and pages in Duda, based on new inline editing technology and flexible layouts like: CSS grid, flex, improved alignment, and so on.
+DudaFlex is a new mode for designing sections and pages, based on new inline editing technology and flexible layouts like: CSS grid, flex, improved alignment, and so on.
 DudaFlex allows full responsiveness and pixel-perfect accuracy for any element by breakpoints.

 DudaFlex is seamlessly integrated in the existing editor so users can choose when and where to use it.
 This means that DudaFlex contains all of the same benefits of our editor, but with vastly more design capabilities.